 - Strengthen Communities

 Go Global NC has an impressive alumni network of thousands of leaders in policy, government, education, business, and communities across North Carolina.
 All share the belief that learning to navigate a changing world is essential to our state’s progress.
 North Carolina is global and more connected to other countries and cultures than ever before.
 We do business with the world — every day, more than 200,000 North Carolinians go to work each day in foreign-owned companies; and we export $31 billion in goods and services annually.
 Our education system is international – today, more than 17,300 foreign students attend North Carolina colleges and universities; and some 12,000 elementary, middle, and high school students are studying Mandarin Chinese in NC schools.

 Go Global NC helps delivers the leadership and global competence needed to help our state thrive in this complex, dynamic world.
 We empower North Carolinians with the skills, understanding, connection, and knowledge to succeed in a global community.

 Go Global NC’s roots are in citizen diplomacy.
-Governor James B. Hunt, Jr. established our organization within the UNC system in 1979, originally known as the Center for International Understanding.
+Governor James B. Hunt, Jr. established our organization in 1979, originally known as the Center for International Understanding.
 Its mission was to demystify other nations and cultures through people-to-people diplomacy.
 Affiliated with The Friendship Force and Youth for Understanding and supported by a network of volunteers, we took planeloads of North Carolinians abroad to live for a week at a time in the homes of people in England, Japan, Kenya, Egypt, and many other countries.
 Our international hosts would then come to North Carolina and experience life in the Tar Heel state for a week.
 Many of those friendships endure to this day with correspondence and regular visits.
 In the first decade of the organization’s existence, Governor and Mrs. Hunt and Governor and Mrs. Martin welcomed well over 1,000 international visitors into the Executive Mansion through these global exchanges.

 Expanding Reach to Education and Policy Leaders